Xinglab/CLAM/README.md

 and you will be good to go.

 ## Usage
 We provide a general shell script wrapper that runs the whole pipeline sequentially with default parameters for CLIP-seq.
-You only need to give the paths to input bam file and output folder:
+You only need to give the paths to input bam file and output folder, and a binary (0/1) argument for strandness:
 ```
 $ sh runCLAM_git.sh $bam $output_dir $temp_dir $is_stranded
 ```